- About SCDS

 Writing Average – 629

-Octagon (student newspaper), Medallion (student yearbook), Community Service, Great Books, Nutrition, College Health & Nutrition, Public Speaking/Poetry Out Loud, Mock Trial, Current Events, Music, Drama, Art, Film as Literature, Biology of the B-Movie, Forensic Science, Music Appreciation, World Arts and Culture: Ethnic Voices, and Physical Education
+Octagon (student newspaper), Medallion (student yearbook), Creative Writing, Community Service, Great Books, Nutrition, College Health & Nutrition, Mock Trial, Music, Drama, Art, Film as Literature, Biology of the B-Movie, Forensic Science, and Environmental Awareness, among others.

 The Outdoor Education program and an annual trip to the Oregon Shakespeare Festival provide exciting off-campus educational opportunities.
 A national Pacemaker winner and six-time nominee, the Octagon newspaper is published eight times a year in print and updated more often online.
-The award-winning Medallion yearbook is distributed to all students.
-Student government, dramatic productions, dances, a prize-winning literary magazine, the annual Chalk Mural, Mock Trial competition, and diverse instrumental groups round out the extracurricular program.
+The high school-produced Medallion yearbook is distributed to all students.
+The school’s chapters of the International Thespian Society, National Art Honor Society, and Cum Laude Society recognize student achievements.
+Student government, dramatic productions, dances, a prize-winning literary magazine (The Glass Knife), the annual Chalk Mural, Mock Trial competition, and diverse instrumental groups round out the extracurricular program.